Tuesday, February 28th from 7:30 to 9:30pm in the Digital Learning Lab, located on the 1st floor of the Peter B. Lewis Science Library

 The essential purpose of using image-processing software like Photoshop is to help better deliver their design ideas through drawings.
 This Photoshop workshop is a practice-oriented class to help students learn how to efficiently approach certain representational graphics using mixed tools in Photoshop.
 At the beginning of this class, students will be given a raw image and its final representational drawing.
 The class will go through the process of how to turn the raw image into a beautiful and compelling one.
 At the end of this class, students should be able to create a drawing close to the given sample image if following each step of the tutor.
 However, self-inventional approach is also encouraged as it is even better to develop one’s own graphic language than to follow existing ones.

-Instructor Bio: Lixing (Ivy) Feng is a second-year graduate student in M.Arch II program.
+Instructor Bio: Lixing (Ivy) Feng is a second-year graduate student in the Post-Professional M.Arch program.
 She originally majored in Urban Planning and later transferred to Architecture.
 She worked in SOM New York from 2014-2015.
 You can view her portfolio here: https://issuu.com/ivyfeng/docs/school_project_of_ivy_issuu_b10caff38bdcae